LEDDS: Portable LBM-DEM simulations on GPUs: Summary and outlook

-Future developments will focus on extending the framework toward distributed-memory, multi-GPU execution using MPI-enabled domain decomposition, which is essential for simulations involving large particle counts and high-resolution fluid grids.
-The algorithmic character of the implementation is expected to ease this transition, as most data-dependent operations are already structured as bulk-synchronous primitives.
-Another natural direction concerns the representation of complex geometries through sphere packings and composite solids.
-The current PSM formulation and uniform-grid DEM structures readily accommodate such extensions, which would broaden the applicability of LEDDS to realistic particulate systems encountered in geophysics, process engineering and biomechanics.
+From a physical modeling standpoint, the representation of complex geometries through sphere packings and composite solids is of particular interest, as the current PSM formulation and uniform-grid DEM structures naturally accommodate such extensions.
+This would broaden the applicability of LEDDS to more realistic particulate systems commonly encountered in geophysics, process engineering, and biomechanics.
+Preliminary demonstrator simulations in a simplified arterial geometry, using both axisymmetric ellipsoids and a first approximation of biconcave particles mimicking red blood cells, illustrate the potential of the framework notably for biofluidic applications (see Figure~\ref{fig:bioflow_demonstrators}).
 A final line of research aims at exploring the behavior of the solver for high density ratios, as it was previously done with an IBM-based approach~\cite{BHOWMICK2025106696}.

 Overall, LEDDS provides evidence that algorithmic primitives constitute a robust foundation for portable, high-performance multiphysics computing.
 The approach outlined in this work may therefore serve as a blueprint for future scientific software targeting heterogeneous architectures and emerging accelerator technologies.